Board of Directors

 Russ Parker - Information Technology

 Russ never thought he would be a farmer... and when his family first got goats, he was supportive, from a distance.
 But when the twin Mini Oberhasli doelings Tucootie and Patootie, joined the farm, Russ fell in love.
 With a background in computer programming, he has helped TMGR update our registry database and created the on-line database pedigree look up.
-A life long lover of cheese, he enjoys all goat milk cheese and loves trying new varieties.
+A life long lover of cheese, he enjoys all goat milk cheeses and loves trying new varieties.

-Tiffany Hunter - Secretary, Conformation Clinic
+Tiffany Hunter - Secretary, Public Relations/Member Liaison

 Tiffany purchased her goat herd in 2018 and has been in love ever since.
 Her knack for data collection makes the milk program a passion for her.
 Participating in shows is what brings a smile to her face because she gets to meet other people who share in her passion of goats and learning!
 It also feeds right into her second passion: social butterfly.
 Tiffany is Vice President of Mile High Mini Milkers (501c3), a charitable organization that provides shows, networking and educational opportunities for Colorado Mini Breeders and served for a year as TMGR’s Member’s Rep before moving into her newest role as Secretary.